klis87/redux-requests/packages/redux-saga-requests/README.md

 ```
 The key here is, that you need to pass `{ dispatchRequestAction: true }` as second argument to `sendRequest`, so that `fetchBooks` action will be
 dispatched - usually it is already dispatched somewhere else (from your React components `onClick` for instance),
 but here not, so we must explicitely tell `sendRequest` to dispatch it.
+Also, setting `dispatchRequestAction` as `true`
+will set your request action meta `runByWatcher` as `false`, so if you happen to use `watchRequests`, you won't end up with
+duplicated requests.

 ### `getRequestInstance`